faulhornlabs/zikkurat-algebra/README.md

 - nice, clean Haskell API, hopefully with good documentation
 - portable among at least the commonly used 64-bit platforms
-- performance within a 4x (preferably 2x) slowdown compared to state-of-the-art implementations
+- performance within a 2x slowdown compared to state-of-the-art implementations
-- multithreading support in Haskell (but not in C)
+- multithreading support in Haskell (optionally in C too)
 - standalone C library for easy interop with other languages
 - no external dependencies
 - comprehensive testing
-- the code should stay simple enough (and documented enough) so that auditing correctness wouldn't be a nightmarishly daunting task (this one is very much not satisfied at the moment, as the current code generator is very hackish.)
+- the code should stay simple enough (and documented enough) so that auditing correctness wouldn't be a nightmarishly daunting task (this one is very much not satisfied at the moment, as the current code generator is _very_ hackish.)

 Metadata
 --------

-copyright: (c) 2023 Faulhorn Labs
+copyright: (c) 2023-2024 Faulhorn Labs
 author: Balazs Komuves
 license: MIT or Apache-2.0 (at your choice)
 disclaimer: Extremely preliminary software